February 28, 2025

 Gain complete visibility into your operations with Samsara’s smart risk detection tools, such as AI-powered video and real-time GPS tracking, to prevent theft or recover stolen assets.
 Here’s more detail about how Samsara protects your trailers and bottom line:

-Protect valuable trailers with real-time monitoring and AI-powered video: Samsara’s Connected Operations Cloud offers an integrated solution to proactively prevent trailer theft through AI-powered and intelligent monitoring tools.
+Protect valuable trailers with real-time monitoring and AI-powered video: Samsara Smart Trailers offer an integrated solution to proactively prevent trailer theft through AI-powered and intelligent monitoring tools.
 Deter thieves and criminals by adding 360° Video Visibility into your trailers with side, rear, and interior video from third-party cameras.
-For trailers stored in company lots, yards, or work facilities, Samsara’s AI-Powered Site Visibility gives you additional real-time video monitoring and alerting capabilities into your worksites, so you can get real-time alerts of suspicious activity or unauthorized access into your facilities.
+For trailers stored in company lots, yards, or work facilities, Samsara’s AI-Powered Site Security gives you additional real-time video monitoring and alerting capabilities into your worksites, so you can get real-time alerts of suspicious activity or unauthorized access into your facilities.

 Accelerate response times with instant and reliable risk detection: Samsara offers reliable, real-time alerting to improve theft detection and response times, increasing chances of theft recovery.
 If a trailer moves when it shouldn’t or moves outside of an authorized location, you can get alerted in real time through GPS-based geofencing or with wake on motion capabilities.
 Samsara’s Asset Tracking solution provides advanced alerting and GPS tracking tools so that you can quickly locate and follow stolen trailers, and provide exact GPS coordinates to the authorities.
 In the event of a trailer break-in, door and cargo sensors allow you to immediately get notified of suspicious door activity or cargo movement, so that you can protect valuable trailer cargo from theft while in transit.
 For trailers attached to trucks or powered equipment, Samsara’s Engine Immobilizer and Panic Button enables you to interfere when theft occurs by remotely immobilizing the vehicle and alerting the back-office with exact GPS coordinates.

 Looking for an integrated solution to prevent theft, respond to incidents quickly, and mitigate risks by securing your operations end to end?
-Reach out for a free demo or trial of Samsara’s Connected Operation Cloud today.
+Take a look at our Asset Tracking solution and speak to our team today.